PowerBar: History

 The PowerBar company was founded by Brian Maxwell, a Canadian athlete and entrepreneur, along with Jennifer Biddulph, and Mike McCollum.
 They started in Maxwell's kitchen, where they formulated the recipe using the knowledge of Jennifer Biddulph, a nutritionist.
 The two would eventually marry.
 They used $55,000 in cash to launch the company in 1986 in Berkeley, California.
 This was the first "energy bar" for use during competition by endurance athletes, such as ultramarathoners and cyclists.
 They eventually acquired a headquarters building in downtown Berkeley.

 The company eventually reached $150 million in sales before being purchased by Nestlé in 2000 for $375 million.
 In February 2007, PowerBar moved its headquarters from Berkeley, California, to the Nestlé headquarters in Glendale, California.

 On February 3, 2014, Post Holdings announced it had reached an agreement to acquire PowerBar, Musashi and related worldwide assets from Nestlé.
-In 2021, PowerBar regained control of their brand and became a registered trademark of Premier Nutrition Company, LLC.
+Following the acquisition, PowerBar became part of Active Nutrition International, which is headquartered in Munich, Germany.